gulab-signage/gulab-client/README.md

 Test of CTC Text not ok

-After we create an app we should we should create and test a web component.
+After we create an app we should create and test a web component.

 // TODO: cross-env NODE_ENV=production yarn webpack <br />
 Versioning should be done in CI environment.